We’re excited to announce that our new café, The Stable Door Café, is now open!

 Tickets are just £5.
 You can buy yours online or call 01257 472 900 today.

-If you’re an organisation that would like to showcase yourself to our vast festival audience, why not book a stall for just £20?
+And if you’re an organisation that would like to showcase yourself to our vast festival audience, why not book a stall for just £20?
 You’ll also receive free entry for ten people.
-Contact us on 01257 472 900 or email firstname.lastname@example.org, but hurry, places do sell out fast.
+Contact us on 01257 472 900 or email firstname.lastname@example.org.

 The festival will take place at My Life, Thompson House Equestrian Centre, Pepper Lane, Standish, Wigan, WN6 0PP and is brought to you by My Life, My Life My Way, Aviva and Fest For All.
 Come join the party!

 A five kilometre (three mile) mud fun run starting and ending at the Chorley Panthers Rugby Club, Tough Swampy covers public footpaths, wooded areas and… a swamp!
 Last year was a blast and we’ve still got places left if you want to have some muddy fun with your friends!